 We are partnering with Points of Light, the world’s largest organization dedicated to volunteer service, to pilot the Civic Circle initiative in Eastern Iowa.
 As a participant in the first run, you will help us evaluate the program and make improvements for future cohorts in the community, on college campuses, and with business partners.

-• We ask that you attend a minimum of six sessions but please plan to participate in all sessions.
+• We ask that you attend a minimum of eight sessions but please plan to participate in all sessions

 • Each session will focus on a different civic engagement activity or action (topic & dates listed below)